-The most common accident in the workplace is slips trips and falls, with an average of 156,000 such reported injuries occuring in 2016.
+The most common accidents in the workplace are slips, trips and falls, with an average of 156,000 such reported injuries occurring annually.
 Everyone knows that their safety footwear has to provide good slip resistance for this very reason, but what many people don't realise is that the best sole for one environment might not be up to the job in another.

 This blog post will help you to[...]

 Here at V12 Footwear we test our products to the absolute extreme.
 Only when they’ve survived over 50 tests do we send prototypes to our wearers to get their final feedback.
 This rigorous testing process offers our wearers utter confidence in our footwear and gives us pride in our products.